-- 6.9.
-Supply of gas for one day's trading only should be kept on site. - 6.10.
-Suitable fire fighting equipment should be held onsite and staff trained in its use. - 6.11.
+- 7.9.
+Supply of gas for one day's trading only should be kept on site. - 7.10.
+Suitable firefighting equipment should be held onsite and staff trained in its use. - 7.11.
 Any huts used must be suitably sprayed with a fire retardant spray undertaken by a competent person.
-A certificate of this may be requested by the fire service or Council's fire officer. - 6.12.
-Access must be maintained for emergency vehicles with large enough gaps for a fire engine to access the site and surrounding buildings. - 6.13.
-A separate fire risk assessment must be provided to the Council prior to the event start. - 6.14.
+A certificate of this may be requested by the fire service or Council's fire officer. - 7.12.
+Access must be maintained for emergency vehicles with large enough gaps for a fire engine to access the site and surrounding buildings.
+The Fire Service will require a minimum of 6 metre clearway for high rise fire applicances. - 7.13.
+A separate fire risk assessment must be provided to the Council a minimum of 6 weeks prior to the event start. - 7.14.
 Any enclosed space must have sufficient evacuation procedures in place with appropriate exits for the capacity with egress flows calculated for each area.
-Please be aware that should the main exit be taken out, this would leave the back fire escape only.